Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Bureaucratic waste analysis:  Depressingly non-literal.
 Running commercial culture complexes is not a bureaucratically expensive endeavor.
 It's largely self-funding.
 Yet I agree that this 'technology' would promote 'bureaucratic waste', because I think it would promote public intransigence.
 Peaceful resistance, civil unrest, depression in the public... even boredom and revulsion, because codified commercial culture takes few risks and is more likely to adopt an ugly attitude for controversy than an incisive one.
 	8. Utopic rating:  2/5
 	9. Public protection rating:  5/5
+	10. Technological smoothness:  4/5
+	11. Technological extremophilia:  1/5
-	10. Kind of person most protected:  Advertisers.
+	12. Kind of person most protected:  Advertisers.
 20. Panarchic War Memorials
 	1. Mechanism proposal:  Panarchic war memorials train pacifists and warmongers to be indistinguishable from each other.
 They're an educational investment in making deeply peaceful people indistinguishable as much as possible from deeply violent people.
 	2. Downside analysis:  Who would *do* that?
 This is likely to see people fixate on "If we can't tell peaceful people from murderers, won't the murder rate rise?"
 After all, 'everyone knows' that a great mass of infiltrating potential soldiers is a lethal hazard!
 There could be violent people hiding ANYWHERE!